 The biggest protest before the current one was in 2014, in which many areas of Hong Kong remained closed to traffic for 77 days because more than 100,000 HK citizens were protesting and trying to obtain universal suffrage.
 In fact, HK is not a democratic country.
 The political leader – (currently Carrie Lam) – is chosen by a committee of 1,200 people from pro-China elites.

 I lived in HK for about one year between 2013 and 2014 and could see the emergence of those protests, called the Umbrella Revolution.
 I could also experience how Hong Kong, so attractive for being beautiful, shiny and luxurious is, though, also an extremely market-driven society and one of the most highly capitalised and dehumanised cities in the world.
 People not belonging to the higher social and economic classes might feel isolated and defenceless.
 The work sector is the main example of that.
-Less than 1% of workers are covered by collective agreements, and those that exist are not legally binding.
+Collective agreements cover less than 1% of workers, and those that exist are not legally binding.
 Workers are subject to employers’ arbitrary actions, have no security, and no collective bargaining rights.

-In this difficult context, Luke defines himself as an indicator: he observes what needs to be changed, he fully immerses himself in the issue, and works on the daily reality trying to achieve small but crucial changes.
+In this difficult context, Luke defines himself as an indicator: he observes what needs to be changed, fully immerses himself in the issue, and works on the daily reality, trying to achieve small but crucial changes.

 How does Luke choose the jobs he will take?